-The wonder of an AMD Gaming PC; the AMD FX series wins over gamers with strong performance and individual adaptability.
+The wonder of an AMD Gaming PC – the AMD Ryzen series wins over gamers with strong performance and individual adaptability.

 As the old saying goes, “you get what you pay for”.
 This platitude has been turned on its head by AMD who are changing the way we think about CPUs and offering powerful processors at competitive prices.
 Thanks to their streamlined modular technology, AMD can offer efficient CPUs with high quality graphics without the need for a dedicated graphics card.
 For gamers on a budget looking for a high performance CPU at a cheaper price, an AMD Gaming PC ticks all the boxes.